nalaseivad/captainginja.github.io/crap-jokes.md

 # Crap Jokes

 I am a huge fan of "crap jokes", i.e. jokes that are so bad they are actually good; the kind that make you groan but also make you smile.
+In America these are generally known as "Dad jokes" but I don't see why fathers should have a monopoly on them.
+Anyone can tell them, what matters is that they are crap.

 Here's a selection.
 Be warned, some of these are not in the best possible taste, but they are still funny.

 &nbsp;